google-research/flood-forecasting/docs/source/usage/models.rst

 Sequential-Forecast-LSTM
 ^^^^^^^^^^^^^^^^^^^^^^^^
 :py:class:`neuralhydrology.modelzoo.sequential_forecast_lstm.SequentialForecastLSTM` is a forecasting model that uses a single sequential (LSTM) model that rolls out through both the hindcast and forecast sequences.
-The difference between this and a standard `CudaLSTM`_ is (1) this model uses both hindcast and forecast input features, and (2) it uses a separate embedding network for the hindcast period and the forecast period.
+The difference between this and a standard ``CudaLSTM`` is (1) this model uses both hindcast and forecast input features, and (2) it uses a separate embedding network for the hindcast period and the forecast period, as defined by ``hindcast_embedding`` and ``forecast_embedding`` in the config.
 Do not use this model with ``forecast_overlap`` > 0.

 Stacked-Forecast-LSTM
 ^^^^^^^^^^^^^^^^^^^^^
-:py:class:`neuralhydrology.modelzoo.stacked_forecast_lstm.StackedForecastLSTM` is a forecasting model that uses two stacked sequential (LSTM) models to handle hindcast vs. forecast.

-The total sequence length ``seq_length`` config parameter must be equal to the total hindcast + forecast time ranges.
+:py:class:`neuralhydrology.modelzoo.stacked_forecast_lstm.StackedForecastLSTM` This is a forecasting model that uses two stacked sequential (LSTM) models to handle hindcast vs. forecast.
+The config parameter ``forecast_overlap`` deterimines the temporal overlap of the hindcast and forecast LSTMs.

-The forecast sequence length ``forecast_seq_length`` config parameter must be equal to the overlapping portion of the hindcast and forecast models plus the forecast time period.

-The ``forecast_overlap`` config parameter must be set to the correct overlap between these two sequences.

-For example, if we want to use a spinup period of 365 days to make a 7-day forecast, then ``seq_length`` must be set to 372 (=365+7), ``forecast_seq_length`` must be set to 365, and ``forecast_overlap`` must be set to 358 (=365-7).

-Outputs from the hindcast LSTM are concatenated to the input  sequences to the forecast LSTM and shifted in time by the forecast horizon (7 days in the example above.
+Outputs from the hindcast LSTM are concatenated to the input sequences to the forecast LSTM and shifted in time by the forecast horizon.
 This causes a lag between the latest hindcast data and the newest forecast time point, meaning that forecasts do not get information from the most recent hindcast inputs.
 To solve this, set the ``bidirectional_stacked_forecast_lstm`` config parameter to True, so that the hindcast LSTM runs bidirectional and therefore all outputs from the hindcast LSTM receive information from the most recent hindcast input data.
+This model supports different embedding networks, as defined by ``hindcast_embedding`` and ``forecast_embedding`` in the config.

 Implementing a new model